- June 28, 2018

 - gameplay48 mentions Positive Neutral Negative

 The gameplay of "Next Up Hero" has received mixed reviews, with some players enjoying the initial fun and challenge it offers, particularly in boss fights and character mechanics.
-However, many criticize the repetitive nature of the gameplay, lack of depth, and simplistic mechanics, leading to a grindy experience that feels unrewarding over time.
-Additionally, technical issues and server connectivity problems have hampered the single-player experience, further detracting from the overall enjoyment.
+However, many criticize the repetitive nature of the gameplay, lack of depth, and connectivity issues, leading to a feeling of redundancy and a lack of rewarding progression.
+While the game has potential with its charming art style and mechanics, it currently suffers from a grindy experience that may deter long-term engagement.

 “Nice character development mechanics, although the game seems more based on skill than gear for the most part, allowing new players to delve pretty deep if they can dodge and target enemies well while upgrades still feel meaningful.”